Central F.C. (Scotland)

-Campsie Central Football Club was a football team from Lennoxtown, Stirlingshire, which once reached the quarter-finals of the Scottish Cup.
+Central Football Club was a football team from Lennoxtown, Stirlingshire, which once reached the quarter-finals of the Scottish Cup.

 History

-The club was formed in 1878.
-The media sometimes referred to the club as Central, the name referring to Lennoxtown being close to the centre of the parish of Campsie.
+The club was formed in November 1879.
+The club's recorded name was Central, the name referring to Lennoxtown being close to the centre of the parish of Campsie.
+The media sometimes referred to the club as Campsie Central.